KevinGrant12/crypto-clopse/content/collections/articles/vechain-is-a-monster-that-solves-real-world-problems.md

     content:
       -
         type: text
-        text: 'A governance model with transparency and operational efficiency enables continual and rapid innovation, while resulting in consensus and decisions that balance the views of all stakeholders in the ecosystem.
-Community-elected Steering Committee facilitates decision making and execution supported by the on-chain governance mechanism.'
+        text: 'Rapid innovation is the heart of VeChains governance model.
+It is fueled by transparency, efficiency, and operational effectiveness.
+A steering committee -elected by the community- handles decision making and execution of operations.
+The input of the stakeholders are taken into consideration which helps keep balance and order in the ecosystem.'
   -
     type: heading
     attrs: